The-Army-Hope/the-army-hope.github.io/src/home.md

 The tests were simple: since at the time we didn't have long cables or breadboards we could move only one finger per time.. and the index finger worked!
 Across the room the two teams started moving the finger through a potentiometer.

 ## Next steps
-We'll try to separate one of the 3 fingers that were merged together, finalize the glove that should move the arm and finish this documentation website.
+We'll try to make the arm itself prettier, finalize the glove that should move the arm and finally finish this documentation website.